github/training-kit/outlines/github-foundations.md

 ---
 layout: outline
-title: GitHub Foundations Course Outline
+title: Foundations Course Outline
 description: A student and teacher outline to the GitHub Foundations class.
 ---

+## Introduction
 This outline will be your companion for the cheat sheet and slides of the GitHub Foundations class taught by the [GitHub Training Team](http://training.github.com/) and other educational groups.

-## Introduction
 In this GitHub Training course, you'll learn all the necessary skills to be productive with Git and GitHub in your open source work or daily job assignments.

 ###  Git
 <a href="http://git-scm.com/book/en/Getting-Started-A-Short-History-of-Git" class="booklink">Pro Git Book: The History of Git</a>